MohakHarjani/Incredible_India/README.md

 - Authentication
 - Authorization
 - Users can add their reviews
-- User can add a new tourist spot
+- Users can add a new tourist spot
 - Secured password hashing